OsaPL/Versus-Brawl/Adding maps and gamemodes README.md

 Simple pickup that executes a function on the character.
 Disables on death or round reset.

 👻TODO: write up on all parameters (most are self-explanatory still)

+### `objectFollowerEmitter`

+Can be used to make a particle effect emitter at objects location, also will follow the object.

+👻TODO: Document this better, its pretty useful.

 ### `weaponSpawnHotspot`